TodePond/WayOfTode/README.md

 # Part 1: Mindset
 ## Scope
 🐸 <b>Todes make what they need!</b><br>
-Make what you need (nothing more, nothing less).
 ```js
 // We need to add two numbers together!
 const add = (a, b) => a + b
 ```

 🤖 <b>Robots make what they might need!</b><br>
-Don't spend time making what you might never need.
 ```js
 // We need to add two numbers together!
 We MIGHT need to add together more than two numbers!
 const add = (...ns) => ns.reduce((a, b) => a + b, 0)